History of Washington, D.C.: Plan of the City of Washington

 Ellicott, with the aid of his brother, Benjamin Ellicott, then revised the plan, despite L'Enfant's protests.
 Ellicott's revisions, which included the straightening of the longer avenues and the removal of Square No. 15 from L'Enfant's original plan, created minor changes to the city's layout.

 Ellicott stated in his letters that, although he was refused the original plan, he was familiar with L'Enfant's system and had many notes of the surveys that he had made himself.
 It is, therefore, possible that Ellicott recreated the plan.

 Shortly thereafter, Washington dismissed L'Enfant.
 Ellicott gave the first version of his own plan to James Thakara and John Vallance of Philadelphia, who engraved, printed, and published it.
 This version, printed in March 1792, was the first Washington city plan that received wide circulation.

 After L'Enfant departed, Ellicott continued the city survey in accordance with his revised plan, several larger and more detailed versions of which were also engraved, published and distributed.
 As a result, Ellicott's revisions became the basis for the capital city's future development.

-In 1800, the seat of government was finally moved to the new city, and on February 27, 1801, the District of Columbia Organic Act of 1801 placed the District under the jurisdiction of Congress.
+In 1800, the seat of the federal government was moved to the new city, and on February 27, 1801, the District of Columbia Organic Act of 1801 placed the District under the jurisdiction of the U.S. Congress.
 The act also organized the unincorporated territory within the District into two counties: the County of Washington on the northeast bank of the Potomac and the County of Alexandria on the southwest bank.
 On May 3, 1802, the City of Washington was granted a municipal government consisting of a mayor appointed by the President of the United States.